briandfoy/briandfoy.github.io/_drafts/2019-01-02-it-s-not-singletons-it-s-your-language.md

 <!--more-->

-The Singleton comes from Object-Oriented Design Patterns, a Smalltalk book (later ported to C++) that described how you can arrange and connect objects to solve various organizational problems.
+The Singleton comes from *Object-Oriented Design Patterns**, a Smalltalk book (later ported to C++) that described how you can arrange and connect objects to solve various organizational problems.
 Think about this as you read people's complaints.
-This book was originally written for one language then lightly edited to use a completely different language with different ideas.
+This book was originally written for one language then lightly edited to use a completely different language with different foundational ideas.

 ## Object-Orientation

 Smalltalk, invented in the 1970s at Xerox Park, is largely attributed to its main evangelist, Alan Kay ([The Early History Of Smalltalk](http://worrydream.com/EarlyHistoryOfSmalltalk/).
 He [accidentally coined "object-oriented](https://www.quora.com/What-did-Alan-Kay-mean-by-I-made-up-the-term-object-oriented-and-I-can-tell-you-I-did-not-have-C++-in-mind), although he later says that it wasn't a good description of what he was actually doing.
 His idea, loosely, was that things ("objects") would talk to each other by sending and receiving messages.
 Different receivers, completely unrelated to each other, could handle the same messages.
 You don't care if you have the right Type, and you didn't need to know all the Types and bindings and relationships ahead of time.
 This made the syntax of Smalltalk very simple.

 C++, invented in the late 1970s and early 1980s, as "C with Objects" and later its final name, was a different beast.
 You can write C in a way that has the concept of classes and objects.
-That's the way C++ originally worked—it transpiled code to the equivalent C. But, C doesn't have the same ideas, designs, or goals as Smalltalk.
+That's the way C++ originally worked—it transpiled code to the equivalent C. But C doesn't have the same ideas, designs, or goals as Smalltalk.
 It doesn't think in terms of messages, and it really wants to know everything ahead of time (or you have to play weird games to get around that).

 ## Design Patterns